-Indian poet and arts manager, Chandrika Narayanan-Mohan is Helen Shaw’s guest in this episode of The Family of Things.
-She was born in New Delhi and as child lived in the Presidential Palace with her grandparents as her grandfather was K.R.
+Chandrika Narayanan-Mohan is Helen Shaw’s guest in this episode of The Family of Things.
+She is an Indian poet and arts administrator.
+She was born in New Delhi and as a child lived in the Presidential Palace as her grandfather was K.R.
 Narayanan, the first Indian President to be elected from the Dalit community.
-Chandrika’s mother is an Indian diplomat and, as a young girl, she moved with her to Sweden and later to Turkey where she finished school.
+Chandrika’s mother is an Indian diplomat and she moved with her to Sweden and later to Turkey where she finished school.

-University brought her to the UK and after completing a BA and MA in Art History she began working in art auction house Christies but her plans to stay and take a Masters ended when the UK changes its immigration regulations and she was forced, quite quickly, to find to new home.
-She came to Dublin in 2012, took a Masters in Arts Management & Cultural Policy at UCD, and since then, as she says herself, she has found both a home and her tribe here, particularly in the queer, creative community.
+University brought her to the U.K. and after completing a BA and MA in Art History she began working in Christies, the famous art auction house.
+Her plans to stay and take a Masters ended when the UK changes its immigration regulations and she was forced to find to a new home.
+She came to Dublin in 2012, took a Masters in Arts Management & Cultural Policy at UCD, and since then she has found both a home and her tribe here, particularly in the queer and creative community.

 Her work has been published in Writing Home: The ‘New Irish’ Poets from Dedalus Press, The Ireland Chair of Poetry Hold Open the Door anthology by UCD Press, the Green Carnations: 25 Young LGBTQ+ Poets from Ireland anthology by Book Hub Publishing, Banshee, Honest Ulsterman, Impossible Archetype, and Poetry Ireland Review.